 - Pay particular attention to clients who have last-minute emergencies or "life-and-death" matters.
 Unless a firm has sufficient personnel or specializes in crises, this type of client brings inherent risks since time crunches often push work to less-knowledgeable or less-experienced personnel.
-Statute-of-limitation and time issues to complete the work and review it for correctness can increase a firm's risk of time-element malpractice claims, which comprise about 25 percent of all malpractice claims.
+Statute-of-limitation and time issues to complete the work and review it for correctness can increase a firm's risk of time-element malpractice claims.
+Missing deadlines comprises a significant percentage of attorney malpractice claims.
 Avoiding these last-minute emergencies is an important rejection tool.

 - Beware of a client who is playing law firm ping-pong, or a client that moves from firm to firm.
 This is an indication of the type of person who is really never satisfied with life but is very willing to blame their attorney for their discontent.
 This kind of chronic dissatisfaction may ultimately be a thinly disguised invitation to a summons and complaint for malpractice.

 - Watch out for clients who use pressure tactics.
 Clients who demand that all other cases be put aside to handle their matter first are bound to be trouble.
-You can recognize this type of client by their unjustified stipulations that the suit be filed today, or that the matter be closed by the end of business.
+You can recognize this type of client by their unjustified stipulations that the suit be filed today, or that the matter be closed by some arbitrary date.
 These clients usually overwhelm a law firm or attorney with phone calls over small details or by having to be constantly apprised of progress.

 - Beware of clients with bad attitudes toward lawyers and the legal system.
 Lawyer-bashing to your face, even if it is done in a joking manner, may show a hidden disdain or contempt for the law, for judges or for lawyers.
 These clients are people with whom it would be difficult to establish a bond of trust, and trust is the cornerstone of the lawyer-client relationship.